Lakewood community to honor Tuskegee Airman for 100th birthday

 At 100 years old Lt.
 Col. Harvey is one of the last living members of the Tuskegee Airmen.

-The bash will be held at the Wings Over the Rockies Museum.
-Lakewood police are encouraging the community to meet up at Coyote Gulch Park near Yale Avenue and Bear Creek Boulevard at 11:30 a.m. to help "sendoff" Lt.
+The bash was at the Wings Over the Rockies Museum.
+The community met up at Coyote Gulch Park near Yale Avenue and Bear Creek Boulevard around 11:30 a.m. to help "sendoff" Lt.
 Col. Harvey.

-As part of his birthday celebration, the Lakewood Police Department will escort him from his home in Lakewood to the Wings Over the Rockies Museum for the festivities.
+As part of his birthday celebration, the Lakewood Police Department escorted him from his home in Lakewood to the Wings Over the Rockies Museum for the festivities.

 for more features.